JasonPy/twitter-query-expansion/README.md

 [[_TOC_]]

 ## Project Description
+In order to find relevant Tweets within a large collection, it is useful to expand the initial user query with suitable terms.
+These expansion terms are determined using the provided Pipeline which consists of:
+1. Text Preprocessing
+2. Word Embedding
+3. Elastic Search

 This project aims at reformulating a query by enriching it with suitable expansion terms.
 For this purpose the initial query is preprocessed using *SpaCy*.
 This first part of the pipeline includes the following steps:
 - tokenize text
 - remove stop-word